 The Critical Drivers of the America's Trade Imbalance

 In 2017, the total U.S. trade deficit was $621 billion according to the U.S. Census.
 It imported $3.1 trillion of goods and services while exporting $2.329 trillion.
 The deficit is higher than in 2013 when it was $552 billion.
 That's despite the trade war initiated by President Donald Trump.
-One reason is because the dollar strengthened 28 percent between 2014 and 2016, according to the U.S. dollar index.
+One reason is that the dollar strengthened 28 percent between 2014 and 2016, according to the U.S. dollar index.
 It weakened a bit in 2017 but strengthened again in 2018.
 A strong dollar makes imports cheaper and exports more expensive.

 But the deficit is less than the record $762 billion in 2006.
 The decrease since then means U.S. exports grew faster than imports.
 That's good for U.S. businesses and job growth.